 - And more

-You may be wondering: how much will it cost to hire a car accident attorney?
+You may be wondering, how much will it cost to hire a car accident attorney?
 After all, you may not have a lot of money to pay an attorney.
+Not a problem.

 Most car accident attorneys work on a contingency basis.
 This means that you pay nothing unless and until you “win” the case and obtain compensation.
 There are no upfront costs.
-Put simply, the attorney will represent you for free, covering out-of-pocket expenses (i.e., medical expenses) and covering the costs of litigation (i.e., working with expert witnesses and investigators, building the case, etc.).
+Put simply, the attorney will represent you for free.
+They will cover out-of-pocket expenses, like: medical expenses, and costs of litigation, like: working with expert witnesses and investigators, building the case, and so on.

 This dynamic is advantageous for the plaintiff.
 Not only do you pay no upfront costs, but it also incentivizes the attorney to work efficiently and to maximize your overall compensation.
 The more that your attorney can secure on your behalf, the more they get paid.
 It’s a win-win situation.